Get me a sofa! Spain sees post-lockdown furniture boom | International

 The overall retail sales index, however, fell by 4.7% in June from a year earlier, data from the National Statistics Institute (INE) showed on Wednesday, as the coronavirus lockdown took its toll on the Spanish economy.
 Lidia Roza, owner of Casa Nueva, a furniture store in Gijón in northern Spain, said business was buzzing and some customers were having to wait two months, especially for sofas.

 "There's like a boom.
 Many manufacturers are telling us they are overflowing," said Vicente Sales, head of market analysis at the Spanish Furniture Observatory (Aidimme).
-Though the sector is enjoying a V-shaped recovery, businesses remained cautious going forward, he added, given the uncertain panorama for the economy and for the COVID-19 disease.
+Though the sector is enjoying a V-shaped recovery, businesses remained cautious, he added, given the uncertain outlook for the economy and for the COVID-19 disease.

+Grupo Pikolin, one of the leading mattress manufacturers in Spain, said it saw the same trend in all the European markets to which it exports, including France and Italy.
+The company, which had a turnover of around 400 million euros last year, saw the months of June and July exceed its forecasts, with sales growth of 6-8%, a spokeswoman said.

 ALSO READ